wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 maintain a list of IANA DNS root zone sources at *TBD-URL*
 {{iana-root-zone-list}}.
-Guidance to IANA or for other entities wishing to collect and redistribute a list of sources for IANA root server data is discussed in RFCTBD.
+Guidance to IANA or for other entities wishing to collect and redistribute a list of sources for IANA root server data is discussed in
+{{draft-hardaker-dnsop-root-zone-publication-list-guidelines}}.

 ### IANA maintained list of root zone publication points  {#iana-root-zone-list}